WELCOME TO OUR MUSICIAN'S MUSIC LIBRARY

-This segment of the Network is to highlight Artist and Musician from the entertainment industries.
-Each week we will feature music from our Network of selected Artist.
-These songs will be specially selected and played for a period of 2 hours twice per week, on Saturdays from 3pm to 5pm and again on Wednesdays from 2pm to 4pm.
+This segment of the Network is to highlight Artist and Musicians from the entertainment industry.
+Each week we will feature music from our network of selected Artists.
+These songs will be specially selected and played for a period of 2 hours on Saturdays from 3pm-5pm.

 Born in Savanna-la-Mar, Westmoreland, Jamaica, Stephens worked in the early 1990s as part of the twice Grammy Award winning act Soul II Soul.
 He recorded at Motown, and recorded for the VP label before establishing his own label, Pot of Gold Records.
 Later that decade he released dancehall singles such as “Winner”, “Bus the Place” and “Slop Dem”.
 His tracks “Legacy” (Mad Cobra featuring Richie Stevens, 1993) and “Come Give Me Your Love” (Richie Stephens featuring General Degree, 1997) peaked at numbers 64 and 61 respectively in the UK Singles Chart.